kerberos-io/documentation/content/factory/getting-started/index.md

 ---
 title: "Getting Started"
-description: "What to expect from the Kerberos Factory."
+description: "What to expect from Kerberos Factory"
-lead: "What to expect from the Kerberos Factory."
+lead: "What to expect from Kerberos Factory"
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false